 - Identify mythological archetypes in contemporary culture.

-- Explain the hero’s quest and its broad application.
+- Explain the hero’s quest and its relevance.

 Sacred Places and Objects